Shenzhen Book City (Luohu): Features

 Built in 1996, Shenzhen Book City Luohu Branch was the earliest store of the present day Shenzhen Book City group.
 It was the first in China to be named "Book City", which was then followed by peers across the country.
 The original proposed name "Shenzhen Xinhua Bookstore Central Store Building" was too long.
 Shenzhen Book City was the largest bookstore in the country at that time.

 Luohu Book Branch was the first in the country to adopt the book supermarket model with full open selection, with a business center, catering center, general service desk, postal and telecommunications agency, bank and other service facilities to provide readers with one-stop service.

 Luohu Book Branch was the first to apply the self-developed BIMS information system for chain operation management.
 Nearly 90% of Xinhua Bookstores in China have introduced and applied this system.

 Luohu Book Branch sells various books, periodicals, audio-visual products, toys, stationery, art supplies, and educational materials, electronic publications and antique collections with a capacity of more than 200,000 books.
 The purchase volume of books by Hong Kong readers has long accounted for more than 20% of the sales share of Shenzhen Book City.

 Visitors are encouraged to sit and read freely, making it a popular spot for quiet study and leisure reading.
-And it receives more than one million readers each year.
+The Tourism Bureau of Shenzhen reports that it receives more than one million readers each year.

 Shenzhen Book City (Luohu) regularly hosts book launches, author talks, and educational events, contributing to Shenzhen’s reputation as a city that values learning and creativity.